Guide To Highway 101

 Get Ready to put it in drive

 The Great American Road Trip awaits just outside of the sparkling shores of Cambria, California.
 Here's the ultimate guide to 150 miles of beauty along the underrated Highway 101.
-From rolling vineyards and farm country to historic missions, and more — get ready to put it in drive.
+From rolling vineyards and farm country to historic missions, and more, you will discover unique things to do on the Central Coast.

 From Cambria driving North..

 Award-winning wineries produce more than 40 varietals.
 From Cambria, take Highway 46 to one of the most scenic streets, Vineyard Drive, where large trees form a natural tunnel against rolling vineyards and charming tasting rooms, including Doce Robles Winery, Le Cuvier Winery & Tasting Room, and Ecluse Wines.
 Visit Paso Robles’ quaint downtown, browse boutiques, and dine on fresh California cuisine.

 > Mission San Miguel

 A National Historical Landmark rich with over 200 years of Central Coast history, the mission was founded in 1797, by Franciscan Father Fermin Francisco de Lasuen.